GDX-X/PFS-BatchKit-Manager/README.md

 1) Connect your PS2 Or PSX HDD With NBD Server Or locally
 2) Install PS2 Games
 3) Go to the `Advanced menu` > `HDD-OSD/PSBBN/XMB` > `Partitions Management`
-4) Choose Convert a PS2 game for PSBBN & XMB Menu
+4) Choose Convert HDL Partition for PSBBN & XMB Menu

 NOTE: For PS1 games, install them as a partition, everything will be done automatically